 The tree committee has begun conversations for adding a nursery on campus, to further our commitment to locally sourced trees for our campus.
 Many parties have shown interest, especially F&S Grounds and the UI Arboretum.
 The nursery will likely be added within the Arboretum, although planning is still in its initial stages.
-A feasibility study is the next step for this nursery, to further gage interest, along with identify future leaders of this project in addition to surveying potential funding sources.
-In 2023, the committee hopes a student group, along with those with commitments to the newly published landscape master plan, will complete the feasibility study.
+A feasibility study is the next step for this nursery, to further gage interest, along with identifying future leaders of this project in addition to surveying potential funding sources.
+In 2024, the committee expects for this initiative to continue its relevance to the Arboretum and campus in general.

-On-site milling at the South Arboretum Woods- IN PLANNING
+On-site milling at the South Arboretum Woods-IN PLANNING

 With the need to constantly remove and replant trees on campus, the Committee discussed this year to start moving forward on plans to create a site on campus to both mill trees and repurpose the wood chips on campus.
 The site would be at the south arboretum woods, and the Forestry Extension Specialist of our committee has begun obtaining quotes for required machinery and has made plans for the precise location.
-Planning will continue in 2024, with input from F&S Grounds to see if the location would be sized enough to take in trees from across the whole campus.
+In 2024, this project was funded by the Student Sustainability Council.
+Site planning and equipment purchasing is ongoing with expected use of the site in 2025.